Foster PRIDE/Adopt PRIDE: Pre-service Training

-Session One connects participants with the Foster PRIDE/Adopt Pride program.
+This session connects participants with the Foster PRIDE/Adopt Pride program.
 Participants learn how the pre-service training informs assessment, selection, licensing, and certification.
 The competencies needed for successful fostering and adopting are reviewed in relation to the PRIDE pre-service sessions and the process of becoming a foster or adoptive family.

 Standard features are introduced.
 These include PRIDE Connections (designed to connect classroom learning with life experience); "Making a Difference" (stories that highlight the rewards of fostering and adopting); and, "You Need to Know" (resource material to study at home).

 Participants discover how to define family foster care and adoption.
 They learn how children and families get referred for services, and they explore challenges and rewards of fostering and adopting.
 Session One features a video that dramatically portrays the fostering and adopting experiences.

 This session introduces the importance of family relationships and the roles families play in supporting the child's identity, cultural identity, and self-esteem.
 Participants identify major tasks in planning for permanence, including ways to preserve connections and continuity through times of change.
 Teamwork is presented as the best way to promote permanence for children and families.
 Trainees discover the unique role of foster parents and adoptive parents as members of a professional team.